Please enter valid ZIP

 • Proof of current insurance and a current inspection.

-You also must pay associated fees, which may be approximately $119 plus 6.25% sales tax.
+You must pay any associated fees of plus sales tax.
 However, fees can vary depending on your county of residence, the vehicle type and the vehicle weight.
 Your local county tax office can provide more information on total fees and accepted payment methods.

-Note that all title transfers must be completed within 30 days of a vehicle’s sale date.
-Otherwise, there may be penalty fees.
-Title and vehicle registrations take place at county tax offices.
-You can look on the Texas Department of Motor Vehicle website for the locations of these offices.
+All title transfers must be completed within 30 days of a vehicle’s sale date.
+Otherwise, you may be subject to penalty fees.
+Visit the Texas Department of Motor Vehicles site for more information.

 Learn more about what is the difference between title and registration